 In order to generate the temperature responses, a quiet-Sun coronal abundance for Fe and density have to be specified.
 We used the standard Feldman (1992) coronal Fe abundance and a density of $10^{9.0}$ cm-3, with the results for $10^{8.5}$ and $10^{9.5}$ cm-3 serving as a measure in the uncertainty in this choice.
-The short term daily variability, uncertainties in the atomic data, calibration of EVE, and spectral fitting also contributed to the overall uncertainty in our results, estimated to be no better than 15%.
+The short-term daily variability, uncertainties in the atomic data, calibration of EVE, and spectral fitting also contributed to the overall uncertainty in our results, estimated to be no better than 15%.
 Future improvements in the relevant atomic data and better understanding of coronal abundances will alter our results.
 We therefore regard the trends evident in our DEM results to be more robust than their absolute values.

-The behavior of the coronal DEM over the four-year period is consistent with an intuitive understanding of a corona consisting of two primary components: the quiet Sun, and active regions.
-The quiet Sun DEM component with a peak temperature of 1.6 MK ( $\log(T)=6.2$ ) and little emission measure above 2 MK ( $\log(T)=6.3$ ) is present and relatively constant throughout the solar cycle.
+The behavior of the coronal DEM over the 4 yr period is consistent with an intuitive understanding of a corona consisting of two primary components: the quiet Sun and active regions.
+The quiet-Sun DEM component with a peak temperature of 1.6 MK ( $\log(T) = 6.2$ ) and little emission measure above 2 MK ( $\log(T) = 6.3$ ) is present and relatively constant throughout the solar cycle.
 This suggests that, outside of active regions, there is little difference in the quiet Sun between solar minimum and solar maximum.
-The active region DEM component with a peak temperature above 2 MK ( $\log(T)=6.3$ ) varies by more than an order of magnitude with the solar cycle.
-Plasma in the 1.25-2 MK ( $\log(T)=6.1-6.3$ ) range varies by a factor of three over the four years and alternates with the hotter component as to which is (quantitatively) dominant during solar maximum.
+The active region DEM component with a peak temperature above 2 MK ( $\log(T) = 6.3$ ) varies by more than an order of magnitude with the solar cycle.
+Plasma in the 1.25-2 MK ( $\log(T) = 6.1-6.3$ ) range varies by a factor of three over the 4 yr and alternates with the hotter component as to which is (quantitatively) dominant during solar maximum.

 We estimated the total energy of the visible solar corona, its radiative energy loss rate, and the corresponding energy turnover timescale.
 During solar maximum, the higher-temperature component dominates the energy content of the corona.
 The coronal radiative energy loss rate varies by only a factor of three over the solar cycle, due to the fact that the more stable cooler coronal material has a loss rate much higher than the highly variable "hot" component.
-The energy turnover timescale is on the order of an hour, but results for the total energy and the energy turnover timescale are uncertain to within factors of about three due to the fact that DEMs represent the square of the density while the total energy and turnover timescale depend on density.
-Additionally, we identified a discontinuity in the behavior of coronal diagnostics in 2011 February-March, around the time of the first X-class flare of cycle 24, that suggests fundamentally different behavior in the corona under solar minimum and maximum conditions.
+The energy turnover timescale is on